0xd0ni/sirs-submission/REPORT.md

     }
   ```
   - denotes the AES symmetric keys, used to secure the value of each of the fields of the core document format,
-    note that, each of the AES symmetric keys is later encrypted with RSA using a SOSO public key and subsequently encoded in Base 64
+    note that, each of the AES symmetric keys is later encrypted with RSA using a SOS public key and subsequently encoded in Base 64
 3) Finally, each consultationRecord should be signed by the doctor.
   - We have updated our cryptography library, besides the three main operations:
     - `protect()`,  `unprotect()`, `check()`.